idaholab/moose/python/doc/content/python/sqa/python_stp.md

 !template-end!

 !template! item key=human-resources
-Testing for {{project}} utilities requires minimal human resources.
+Testing for [!ac](MOOSE) Tools utilities requires minimal human resources.
 A system engineer is required to ensure the proper end-user environment is setup with proper system prerequisites.
 The Project Lead is needed to verify the automated test system operated correctly prior to release.
 !template-end!